-The Project Site is located in an urban area and is currently undeveloped.
-The Modified Project includes development of an infill site with 62 residential dwelling units, allowed under the existing zoning and land use designation for the site, as amended by the General Plan Amendment and Specific Plan Amendment that are part of the Modified Project.
+The Project Site is located in an urban area and is currently developed with Fab Cars and Trophy Automotive Dealer Group in five buildings (totaling approximately 104,000 square feet) and surface parking.
+The Modified Project includes development of an infill site with 315 residential dwelling units, allowed under the existing zoning and land use designation for the site and in accordance with the State Density Bonus law.
 The Modified Project would increase the demand on telecommunications facilities.